Len Wincott: Communist Party activist

 Shortly after being discharged from the Royal Navy, he became involved with the Communist Party speaking at meetings up and down Britain.
-During this time according to The National Archives, he was being followed, and his mail was intercepted by MI5.
 Wincott mentions in his memoirs that he was aware of being followed and of his letters being read, he named one of the informers as disaffected shipmate, Terry Gentry.
 Partly as a result of being under surveillance by MI5, he decided to defect to the Soviet Union in 1934.
 In his memoirs he claims to have done so on the advice of Harry Pollitt the General Secretary of the British Communist Party, who reportedly assured him that it was only a matter of time till the whole world became Communist, and that he was lucky to jump the queue.

 In the Soviet Union

 In the Soviet Union, Wincott was given the status of a hero and received VIP treatment.
 Soviet propaganda elevated him to a symbol of the British working class, struggling for their rights.
 He settled in Leningrad where he joined the Anglo-American section of the International Seamen's Club.
 His job here was to indoctrinate Western crew members on shore leave into the virtues of Communism.
 During the Second World War he survived through the nearly 900 days Siege of Leningrad, but shortly after the war his luck ran out.

 In 1946, he was accused of being a British spy and duly arrested by the NKVD.
 After a show trial he was sentenced to a long term in the Gulag.
 At one time he was in the same labour camp as Victor Louis.
-After spending nearly eleven years in labour camps he was only rehabilitated during the onset of Nikita Khrushchev's de-Stalinisation campaign in 1956.
+After spending nearly eleven years in labour camps he was rehabilitated during the onset of Nikita Khrushchev's de-Stalinisation campaign in 1956.
 After his release, he became a friend of Donald Maclean and contributed articles for the Anglo-Soviet Friendship Society magazine.